nicksettoon/the-forest/what-is-this.md

 ## 4|  A Boquet of Words

-- These objects, nested in a graph like structure, provide a common canvas on which to organize ideas.
+- These objects, nested in a graph like structure, provide a common canvas on which we can organize ideas.
-- Mainly because it is the same structure as the universe.
+- Any set of keywords and syntax would do the trick, but this particular set (markdown), is widely supported across [[THE-INTERNET]].
 - This is just another form of social media.
   - A way of socially sharing media.
   - One where you place ideas in their place the way you see them and share them with others.